 Easily adapt this recipe to a pressure cooker if you’d prefer.
 Sauté bacon, onion, and sausage just as the recipe instructs on the sauté setting of the pressure cooker.

 After you add the stock and seasoning, close the lid, make sure it’s properly latched, and close the steam valve.
-Cook on Manual high pressure setting for 5 minutes and then let it do a 10-minute Natural Pressure Release.
-(Note, it will take a few minutes to the pressure to build up.)
+Cook on manual high pressure setting for 5 minutes and then let it do a 10 minute natural pressure release.
+Note that it will take a few minutes to the pressure to build up.

-Then, add the kale and cream and cook for a few minutes on Saute setting.
+Then, add the kale and cream and cook for a few minutes on the sauté setting.

-Transfer cooked soup into jars or airtight food storage containers and keep in the refrigerator for 3 to 4 days.
+To Store: Transfer cooled cooked soup into jars or airtight food storage containers and keep in the refrigerator for 3-4 days.

 To freeze: Fill a freezer-friendly food storage containers about three-quarters full so the soup has room to expand, then freeze for 3 to 6 months.
 You can also use zip-top freezer bags to portion the soup.